felixboelter/Non-Markovian-Graph-Edit-Networks/README.md

 # Non-markovian Graph Edit Networks

 This repository focuses on Non-markovian Graph Edit Networks.
 In more detail, we attempt to extend the Graph Edit Networks proposed by Paassen et al. by the methods that have been proposed by Pareja et al. to account for non-Markovian systems.
-For further details on the methodology and the results see the report [here](https://github.com/jatlantic/GNN/blob/main/Non-Markovian%20GEN.pdf).
+For further details on the methodology and the results see the report [here](https://github.com/felixboelter/Non-Markovian-Graph-Edit-Networks/blob/main/Non-Markovian%20GEN.pdf).
+## Contributors
+[Daniele Raffo](https://github.com/SirMassetti) daniele.raffo@studio.unibo.it

+[Julius Schulte](https://github.com/jatlantic) julius.schulte@usi.ch

+[Felix Boelter](https://github.com/felixboelter) felix.boelter@gmail.com
 ## Datasets

 We used two different temporal network datasets to test the graph edit networks in a non-markovian setting: